Updated July 3, 2023

-We need to use two MATCH functions, one which can match the country name and other which can match the year value.
+We need to use two MATCH functions to match the country name and the other matching the year value.

 Step 2: Use MATCH as an argument under INDEX and set F2 as a lookup value under it.
 This is the MATCH for COUNTRY.

 Step 3: Use A1:A8 as a lookup array as this is where we could find the specified country name.
 Don’t forget to use zero as a matching criteria which specifies an exact match.

 Step 4: Now, again, use the MATCH function, which allows the system to check the year 2018 and assign the position of Sales value associated with India to the INDEX formula.
 Set the lookup value as G2 inside the MATCH formula.

 Step 5: Here, we could see only cell A1:D1 are the ones where we could find the lookup value 2018.
 Thus, use the same as a lookup array to the MATCH formula.

 Step 6: Use zero as matching criteria that specifies the exact match for the year value inside the lookup range.
 Close the parentheses and press Enter key to see the output.

-We can see that the function has captured the correct value for the 2018 sales value associated with country India.
-This is how we can use INDEX MATCH function under different scenarios.
+We can see that the function has captured the correct value for the 2018 sales value associated with the country India.
+This is how we can use the INDEX MATCH function under different scenarios.
 Let’s wrap the things with some points to be remembered.

-INDEX MATCH is not a function itself in Excel, rather it is a combination of two different formulae and is very powerful than VLOOKUP (we will check this in short).
-This function can be used on rows, columns, or on a combination of both as well which makes it a successor of old school VLOOKUP which only can work on columns (vertical lines).
-This combination is so relevant that some of the analysts even prefer it to be used for looking up the values and never move their head towards VLOOKUP.
+INDEX MATCH is not a function itself in Excel; rather, it is a combination of two different formulae and is very powerful than VLOOKUP (we will check this in short).
+This function can be used on rows, columns, or on a combination of both, which makes it a successor of old-school VLOOKUP, which can only work on columns (vertical lines).
+This combination is so relevant that some analysts even prefer to look up the values and never move their head towards VLOOKUP.